yanmendes/polyflow/README.md

 `polyflow` is a syntatic and semantic data mediator.
 The main goal of `polyflow` is to create more accessible data models to users that need to use queries as part of their routine but aren't technology experts, such as researchers, PMs, marketing analysts.
 Consider the following:

+Imagine that two reaserchers, Bob and Alice, share the same research field and tackle the problem using computer simulations.
+Simulations are usually structured as **[workflows](#references)** that have some input, a sequence of programs that transform them and generate some output.
+But how do they compare their data, pipelines and results since they use different orchestrators for their workflows?

+Each orchestrator, or [Workflow Management Systems (WFMSs)](#references), have their own implementation and storing mechanism.
+These tools offer exports of raw data in a structured way (such as relational and non-relational databases) so that reasearchers can query and analyze their findings.

-Imagine that two data analysts, Bob and Alice, help stakeholders draw sales strategies.
-How do they compare their data, pipelines and results?
-They may have different logical representations (data stores) or even different conceptual models. `polyflow` was designed to solve this problem in a simplistic way, providing a better experience to users such as Bob and Alice.
+Coming back to Bob and Alice's scenario, since they use different WFMSs, the exported data may not be compatible for comparison right away.
+In other words, there might be different logical representations (data stores) or even different conceptual models. `polyflow` was designed to solve this problem in a simple way.

-Imagine that Bob and Alice are interested in their **customers’ age, city and the amount they spent**.
-They are working in separate projects and, because of that, adopt different data models.
+Imagine that Bob and Alice are interested in **how much time** their pipelines take.
+Let's assume Bob uses [Kepler](https://kepler-project.org/) to orchestrate his workflow while Alice uses [Swift/T](http://swift-lang.org/Swift-T/).
+The image below shows the entities in each WFMS's data model that capture such information.

 ![alt text](https://raw.githubusercontent.com/yanmendes/polyflow.api/master/documentation/bob-alice-model.png)